kk2509/3.5-Secrets-Project/README.md

 # Secrets
-as soon as you enter the correct name and pass it'll allow to access the secrets.
+as soon as you enter the correct password it'll allow to access the secrets.